thib1984/pypodo/README.md

 # pytodo

-pytodo is a todolist programm who works with a .todo file at the root of the home directory
+pytodo is a todolist program who works with a .todo file at the root of the home directory

 ## Install